mohamedragab2024/devops-lab/kubernetes/containous-delivery/progrssive-canary/readme.md

 You should see
 ![canary progressive UI](argorollout-ui.png)

-## Note : Do not forget to genrate some traffic to avoid progression failure due to insufficient metrics
+## Note : Do not forget to generate some traffic to avoid progression failure due to insufficient metrics